kdw9502/ngrinderwiki/LDAP-Configuration.md

-NGrinder supports LDAP login as a default plugin.
+nGrinder supports LDAP login as a default plugin.
 If you enable this configuration, you can authenticate users using LDAP.
 It can be used with LDAP servers like Active Directory or OpenLDAP.

 ## Configuration